Clinical Outcomes: Rating Scales and Surveys

-HD is a multifaceted disorder affecting cognitive, behavioral and motor function, all of which play a role in functional disability, and the successful development of therapeutic interventions for HD will require novel, sensitive clinical assessments.
+HD is a multifaceted disorder affecting cognitive, behavioral, and motor function, all of which play a role in functional disability, and the successful development of therapeutic interventions for HD will require novel, sensitive clinical assessments.
 CHDI, in collaboration with external consultants, provides recommendations on existing HD assessments after evaluation of their clinimetric and psychometric properties and, when necessary, collaborates to develop new or modified clinical assessments adhering to FDA/EMA guidance.
-In recent years we have developed the Huntington’s Disease – Cognitive Assessment Battery (HD-CAB) in collaboration with Julie Stout of Monash University (Stout JC et al., 2014).
-We are also currently developing a self-report functional rating scale, the Functional Rating Scale Taskforce 2.0 (FuRST 2.0), with our collaborators Glenn Stebbins, Sheng Luo, and Nancy LaPelle, which is designed to be more sensitive in premanifest and early manifest HD stages than current functional assessments.
+In recent years we developed the Huntington’s Disease Cognitive Assessment Battery (HD-CAB) in collaboration with Julie Stout (Stout JC et al., 2014); a self-report functional rating scale, the Functional Rating Scale 2.0 (FuRST 2.0), with our collaborators Glenn Stebbins, Sheng Luo, and Nancy LaPelle; the HD-Structured Interview of Function (HD-SIF), a structured interview designed to standardize the information collected from the Unified Huntington’s Disease Rating Scale (UHDRS) functional rating scales; the Companion Information Form which assesses the nature of a knowledgeable informant’s relationship with a person with HD and other information critical to understanding HD companions and caregivers; and the HD-Charge Survey which evaluates the indirect and out of pocket costs of people with HD and their companions.
 Further scale reviews and scale development are underway.

 Frequently Asked Questions